Eros483/RagToolkitApp/README.md

 - Retrieval-augmented generation pipeline
 - Minimal dependencies and setup
 - Suitable for offline and privacy-sensitive use cases
 ---
+## Current capabilities
+- Chatting with documents
+- Evaluation using a JSON metrics file
+- Summarisation
+---

 ## Getting Started